DhyanShah22/ResearchGPT/Readme.md

 🤖 LangChain	Manages conversational AI
 🔥 Google Gemini AI	Generates intelligent responses Workflow
-1️⃣ User uploads a PDF document.
+1️User uploads a PDF document.
-2️⃣ The text is extracted & converted into embeddings.
+2️The text is extracted & converted into embeddings.
-3️⃣ FAISS stores embeddings for efficient retrieval.
+3️FAISS stores embeddings for efficient retrieval.
-4️⃣ User asks a question related to the document.
+4️User asks a question related to the document.
-5️⃣ AI retrieves relevant context and generates a response.
+5️AI retrieves relevant context and generates a response.
-6️⃣ The response is displayed with source references.
+6️The response is displayed with source references.

 🎬 Demo
 🚀 Try it out: Live Demo (Optional)